-After some initial success, came a three year period, in which the YouTubead revenue dried up.
+After some initial success, came a three-year period, in which the YouTube ad revenue dried up.
 Despite having around 1 lakh subscribers and getting millions of views, they were making an average of $100 from a single video.

-Frustrated with being not rewarded proportionally to the effort that went into the videos, Conte came up with the idea of what we now know as Patreon.
+Frustrated with being not rewarded proportionally for the effort that went into the videos, Conte came up with the idea of what we now know as Patreon.
 He believed that a small subset of subscribers — ones we could call super fans, would be happy to support creators financially, and keep doing so in a recurring fashion.

 Unable to write the software himself, he created a mock-up on printed paper and reached out to an old Stanford University roommate.
 Sam Yam, now CTO of Patreon, was already an established name in the world of startups at the time.